|(a) A person desiring to be licensed as an appraiser

 established by the Appraisal Qualifications Board.

 (b) Termination of application.
-An application is void
+An application is subject

-and subject to no further evaluation or processing if within one year
+to no further evaluation or processing if within one year from the

 (1) a current education, experience or exam requirement;